catyanoelle/pages-deploy/README.md

 # pages-deploy
-Example of using GitHub continuous integration and continuous deployment
+Example of using GitHub CD to deploy a webpage.